-The best estimate liabilities are estimated gross, without deduction of the amounts recoverable from reinsurance contracts.
+The BEL are estimated gross, without deduction of the amounts recoverable from reinsurance contracts.
 The amounts recoverable from reinsurance contracts and expected losses due to counterparty default are calculated separately.
-The principles used to calculate the amounts recoverable are consistent with those underlying the calculation of the gross best estimate liabilities L.
+The principles used to calculate the amounts recoverable are consistent with those underlying the calculation of the gross best estimate liabilities.